 - 1. UCC to

 - 2. EPC to

 - 3. Academic Council to

 - 4. General Faculty

-5. Courses/Programs seeking Grant Support, or Involving Other Universities, or Having Impact Outside F.U.
+- 5. Courses/Programs seeking Grant Support, or Involving Other Universities, or Having Impact Outside F.U.

-The routing to be followed is the same as for "New Inter-School Courses," except that $\underline{\text{the Academic Vice-President must also review}}$ the proposal.
+The routing to be followed is the same as for "New Inter-School Courses," except that the Senior Vice-President for Academic Affairs must also review the proposal.